irlnathan/hackeconomics.github.io/_posts/2016-8-19-What-are-the-tools-that-central-banks-use-to-influence-economies-around-the-world?.md

 > ...and the future path of the relationship between these two lines will determine what kind of resolution we experience.

 One of the **relationships** he's referring to is the [debt to GDP ratio](http://hackeconomics.com/what-is-a-debt-to-gdp-ratio/).
 If we look at the latest ratio for this chart, that is, dividing GDP by TCMDO we get 348%.
 Is that good or bad?
-And better yet how do I determine what's good or bad?
+And better yet how do I determine what's a good or bad ratio?

 Other Related Questions